Joe Rogan and the Catholic Church

 Joe Rogan had 9 months of Catholic School at 6 years old when his parents were going through a divorce.
 That is the extent of his direct exposure to anything Catholic.
 The next year he had moved to San Francisco and was in public school.
 His parents didn't go to Mass.

-Joe, we're sorry that your parents broke up when you were 6 and that some unsympathetic teachers weren't there to pick up the pieces, but its time to admit the devastation you suffered from the divorce and not transfer that anger and pain over to the Church ... really!
+Joe, we're sorry that your parents broke up when you were 6 and that you had unsympathetic teachers who weren't there to pick up the pieces.
+But perhaps its time to face the devastation you suffered from the divorce and not transfer that anger and pain over to the Church ... really!

 Is the Catholic Church is full of kid f*ers